 Robin took another swig of water and continued speaking, “Having said that, let me stress that sometimes dangers can appear when we aren’t looking for them and we find ourselves unready.
 A few years ago, two of our watchers encountered such a situation…”

-A pair of bright headlights, belonging to a black SUV, cut through the fluttering dregs of Cleveland's latest snow fall as the vehicle traveled down an empty access road leading towards a large shipping yard.
-Cutting easily through the four inches of accumulated snow, the driver eased the car onward while the occupant of the passenger seat looked out the window.
+A pair of bright headlights, belonging to a black SUV, cut through the fluttering dregs of Cleveland’s latest snowfall as the vehicle traveled down an empty access road leading toward a large shipping yard.
+Cutting easily through the four inches of accumulated snow, the driver eased the car onward, while the occupant of the passenger seat looked out the window.

 “I still can’t get used to the snow.
 Think they’ll cancel school?”
 Dawn asked, her tone a bit too excited for someone who was years past being affected by the local school board’s weather closures.

 “Probably,” Giles replied with a sigh from the driver’s seat.
 He peered through the windshield with a look of indignation.
 “You know, when I was in school, we never missed any days.
 We –”

 Dawn cut him off. “…had to walk to and from school, in two feet of snow, uphill both ways, with no gloves or boots, in a hand-me-down jacket?
 I think I’ve heard that one before.”

 Giles shot her a look.
 “Actually, I was going to say that we never got snow.
 Just rain.”
 He was quiet for a moment before speaking under his breath.
 “A-And I had very nice boots.”

 Smiling to herself, Dawn set her gaze back toward the snowy night.
 Frowning, she turned to the car’s GPS unit, then back to the window, and then back to the unit again.
 “Umm, Giles, I think we’re lost.”

 “Nonsense,” he replied simply.
 “I’m using that G-S-P device.”